 Summer Research Grants

-The goal of the Student Opportunities for Academic Research (SOAR) summer research grant is to facilitate student research in collaboration with a faculty mentor.
+The goal of the Student Opportunities for Academic Research (SOAR) summer research grant is to facilitate undergraduate student research in collaboration with a faculty mentor.
 Projects may be based on a faculty member's existing research or newly designed by the student and faculty mentor.
 SOAR provides students and their faculty mentor a stipend for up to ten weeks of full-time work.
 Proposals may also include a request for project expenses.
-The SOAR committee invites students and faculty to submit proposals for the Summer Research Grant by the Monday after Spring Break.
+The SOAR committee invites students and faculty to submit proposals for the Summer Research Grant by the Monday, March 11th.

-At the time of the project, a student must be of at least sophomore standing, and have completed at least one full-time semester at Moravian College.
-If the QPA of the student is less than 3.0, the faculty mentor will include an explanation of why the student is recommended for the program in the cover-page form.
+At the time of the project, a student must be an undergraduate of at least sophomore standing and have completed at least one full-time semester at Moravian University.
+If the GPA of the student is less than 3.0, the faculty mentor will include an explanation of why the student is recommended for the program in the cover-page form.

 At the time of the project, a faculty member must be a current full-time faculty, an Emeritus faculty member of the college, or a current adjunct faculty member who has taught at the college for at least two full years.